 Stakeholders from industry, academia, and the national labs can partner with the Energy Material Network’s (EMN) consortia through several mechanisms.
 These mechanisms are intended to be streamlined via short-form agreements that can often be executed in less than one month.

-Strategic Partnership Projects (SSPs)
+Strategic Partnership Projects (SPPs)

 In an SPP, an EMN consortium will assist stakeholders in identifying the appropriate national laboratory resources to address a particular challenge, and the stakeholder will pay the full cost of using those resources.
-This mechanism is well suited for work on highly proprietary, commercial, or otherwise near-term R&D where Energy Department funding is not appropriate but national lab resources can provide substantial value to the stakeholder.
+This mechanism is well suited for work on highly proprietary, commercial, or otherwise near-term R&D where DOE funding is not appropriate but national lab resources can provide substantial value to the stakeholder.

 Cooperative Research and Development Agreements (CRADAs)

-In an EMN CRADA, the Energy Department may fund access to national lab resources up to the full cost of those resources, provided that the resulting research is made publicly available.
+In an EMN CRADA, DOE may fund access to national lab resources up to the full cost of those resources, provided that the resulting research is made publicly available.
 The stakeholder may be required to provide cost share as part of a CRADA if research accomplishments are not made publicly available.
 This mechanism is suitable for pre-competitive and pre-commercial work, and is subject to the availability of funds.

 Agreements for Commercializing Technology (ACTs)